A Jaunt Through the Japan Pavilion at Epcot (Complete Guide)

 Another display shows Kawaii at work and play.

-But these sign-holders for construction work were pretty unique.
+These sign-holders for construction work were pretty unique.

 Entertainment in Japan’s Pavilion